humblelistener/auto-tag/README.md

 1. Name the stack "AutoTag" - this name can be anything
 1. In the parameter section:
   * CloudTrailBucketName: Name the S3 bucket that the template will create.
 This needs to be unique for the region, so select something specific
-  * CodeS3Bucket: The name of the code bucket in S3 ~~As mentioned, we have a version of AutoTag in each region, to make deployment easy regardless of what region you are deploying your CloudFormation template.
-Edit this parameter to match your region.
-It should have the following pattern: gorillastack-autotag-releases-${regionId}.
-E.g. gorillastack-autotag-releases-ap-northeast-1, gorillastack-autotag-releases-us-west-2~~
+  * CodeS3Bucket: The name of the code bucket in S3.
+(See Table)
   * CodeS3Path: This is the version of AutoTag that you wish to deploy.
-The default value `autotag-0.3.0.zip` is the latest version
+The default value `autotag-0.4.0.zip` is the latest version
   * AutoTagDebugLogging: Enable/Disable Debug Logging for the Lambda Function for **all** processed CloudTrail events
   * AutoTagDebugLoggingOnFailure: Enable/Disable Debug Logging when the Lambda Function has a failure
   * AutoTagTagsCreateTime: Enable/Disable the "CreateTime" tagging for all resources